EduardGomezEscandell/finite_elements_1d_julia/README.md

 julia -e 'using Pkg; Pkg.add("Gaston")' sudo apt install gnuplot
 ```
-You can also use `bash install_dependencies.sh` and this will be done automatically for you.

 ## How to run
 Open the `demos/demo_steady.jl` file and edit the settings to your liking.
 Then use: